resbaz/Introduction-to-programming-concepts-7Sept2016/10-control-flow.md

 > ## Challenge 3 {.challenge}
 >
-> Write a script that loops through the `healthStudy` data by illness level and prints
+> Write a script that loops through the `healthData` data by illness level and prints
 > out whether the mean health measure is smaller or larger than 8 units.
 > Hint: you may want to check out the functions na.rm(), is.na() and unique()